hannahdesmond/mastery-curriculum/chapter6/README.md

 #### 3. Get the user's name

 This one will require `gets`, and the string method `chomp`.
-Also, I'll need a variable to store the user's name:
+I'll:

+- Instruct the main object 'get a string' with `gets`,
+- Tell the string to remove any `\n` characters by sending it the message `chomp`,
+- Store the return value from the string in a variable called `user`.

+I can give these instructions in one line: `user = gets.chomp`.

 ```ruby
 puts String.new("Welcome user")
 user = gets.chomp
 ```

+> Read through this line I just added methodically.
+Make sure you understand which object is doing what.

 #### 4. Do the simplest thing first (print 'Hi ' plus the name)

 Even though the next requirement is to 'shout the user name if it begins with an S', I'm going to make the simplest thing first.
-That's generally a good strategy, as it avoids getting snarled up early on:
+That's generally a good strategy, as it avoids getting snarled up in difficult things early on, allowing me to make progress.

+I'll instruct the main object to print a new instance of String with text "Hi, ", concatenated with the string the main object just assigned to the variable `user`:

 ```ruby
 puts String.new("Welcome user")